ayushshrivastv/Scalable-cToken/ARCHITECTURE.md

    - Updates token distribution statistics
 5. Attendee receives confirmation of claimed token in their wallet

+## User Experience Workflows

+### Event Organizer Journey

+1. **Onboarding & Authentication**
+   - Organizer visits the platform and connects their Solana wallet (Phantom, Backpack, or Solflare)
+   - The system recognizes the wallet address and loads any existing events created by this organizer
+   - First-time users are presented with a brief tutorial on creating and managing events

+2. **Event Creation**
+   - Organizer navigates to the "Create Event" section from the dashboard
+   - Completes a multi-step form with event details:
+     - Basic Information: Name, date, location, description
+     - Token Configuration: Name, symbol, supply, metadata attributes
+     - Branding: Upload event logo and customize token appearance
+   - Reviews all information before submitting
+   - System provides real-time feedback on transaction status and confirmation

+3. **Token Distribution Management**
+   - After successful event creation, organizer is redirected to the event management dashboard
+   - Dashboard displays key metrics: tokens minted, tokens claimed, unique participants
+   - Organizer can generate QR codes in various formats:
+     - Individual codes for one-time claims
+     - Batch codes for specific attendee groups
+     - Master codes for event staff to distribute
+   - Export options for QR codes: PDF sheets, individual image files, or embedded in emails

+4. **Monitoring & Analytics**
+   - Real-time claim tracking shows which tokens have been claimed and when
+   - Geographic distribution of claims (if location data is available)
+   - Time-based analytics showing claim patterns throughout the event
+   - Export functionality for post-event reporting

+### Attendee Journey

+1. **Token Discovery**
+   - Attendee encounters a QR code at an event (physical signage, digital display, or event materials)
+   - QR code includes brief instructions and the event branding for context

+2. **Scanning & Wallet Connection**
+   - Attendee scans the QR code using their phone's camera or a QR scanner app
+   - If they have a Solana wallet installed, it automatically launches
+   - First-time users are guided to install a compatible wallet with simple instructions

+3. **Token Claiming**
+   - Wallet displays the claim transaction details including:
+     - Event name and organizer information
+     - Token description and attributes
+     - Network fee estimate (minimal due to compression)
+   - Attendee approves the transaction with a single tap
+   - System provides immediate feedback on successful claim

+4. **Post-Claim Experience**
+   - Confirmation screen shows the claimed token with animation
+   - Options to view the token in their wallet or return to the event page
+   - Social sharing functionality to showcase their participation
+   - Optional: Links to related events or additional resources

 ## Light Protocol ZK Compression Integration

 The Scalable cToken system leverages Solana's State Compression through Light Protocol to efficiently store and distribute tokens: